Zero is a number like any other, only more so...

 single value of a for which the result is certain!

 (2003-07-30) m =

 li(m) = 0

 m is the

-which is not to be confused with the so-called offset logarithmic integral:
+(which shouldn't be confused with the older capitalized offset logarithmic integral

 The above integrals must be understood as

 whenever the singularity at t = 1 is in the interval of integration...

 This last caveat fully applies to Li when x isn't known to be large.

 was made by Euler (1707-1783)